The Halfords Board represented equally by female and male members

 The Nomination, Audit and Remuneration Committees' full Terms of Reference are available on the Company's website or on request from the Company Secretary

 The Chairman seeks to resolve any concerns raised by the Board, whether raised in a Board meeting or in another forum.
 Where raised and unresolved in a Board meeting, the unresolved business can be recorded on behalf of a Director in the minutes of the relevant meeting.
 A resigning Non-Executive Director would also be able to raise any concerns in a written letter to the Chairman, who would bring such concerns to the attention of the Board.
 No such concerns have been raised throughout the period.

-The below graphic illustrates the number of Directors on the Board who have the relevant skills and experience listed to the right.
+The below graphic illustrates the number of Directors on the Board who have the relevant skills and experience.

 * Individual Directors may fall into one or more categories.

 Represents the Board at the close of the period.

 Executive Directors 02

 The Board has a Diversity Policy and in applying this to the Board also considers that it is the background and experience brought to the Board by each individual that best secures and demonstrates its diversity and commitment to its Diversity Policy.
 The principle that candidates are considered "on merit and against objective criteria, and with due regard for the benefits of diversity on the Board, including gender" is established in the Terms of Reference of the Nomination Committee.

 No fixed quota is applied to decisions regarding recruitment, rather the Nomination Committee considers capability and capacity to commit the necessary time to the role in its recommendations to the Board.
 The intention is the appointment of the most suitably qualified candidate to complement and balance the current skills, knowledge and experience on the Board, seeking to appoint those who will be best able to help lead the Company in its long-term strategy.
 At Halfords 50% of the Board is female.
 The chart below demonstrate the gender split at Board level, within senior management and across the workforce as a whole.